Seeking Validation Online Doesn’t Bring Real Happiness

 - Refrain from comparisons.
 Comparing yourself to others is an exercise in futility.
 While it may seem that everybody else’s life is just fabulous while you are the only one struggling through it, deep down you know that isn’t true.
 Everyone looks smart, happy, fit and living it up judging from the posts that they make to their social networks, but isn’t it exactly the point of social media sharing?
 Some brave souls will talk about their struggles, but mostly it’s a medium that allows people to show the rest of the world the best of what’s happening.
 You’re often looking at a tiny snippet of their reality without any context.
 You can’t — and mustn’t — compare everything that you are to what is essentially a collection of carefully selected self-advertisements.

 - Revise your self-talk.
 It’s not the public approval but how you feel about yourself that really determines the quality of your life.
 If you say negative things about yourself, soon enough you will come to believe in them.
 However, the opposite holds true as well.
-Be kind in your self-judgement: While thinking of how you can improve, don’t forget to give yourself credit for what you have achieved and what you are capable of.
+Be kind in your self-judgment: While thinking of how you can improve, don’t forget to give yourself credit for what you have achieved and what you are capable of.

 - Invest in things that make you feel good about yourself.
 Don’t let social media rule your life and decide how happy and healthy you are.
 Don’t beat yourself up if your new upload didn’t get the response you were hoping for; if you were happy with it, that is all that matters.
 You are much more than your online persona — remember, embrace and celebrate that.

 - Rediscover face-to-face communication.
-While social media is a great communication channel, it shouldn’t substitute for real life interactions and relationships.
-Yes, interpersonal communication requires more effort, but at the same time it has greater value than your online connections.
+While social media is a great communication channel, it shouldn’t substitute for real-life interactions and relationships.
+Yes, interpersonal communication requires more effort, but at the same time, it has greater value than your online connections.
 At the end of the day, it is not your digital device or social network ratings that offer the most comfort to you when you are sad.
 It’s nice to have a lot of online people rooting for you but when you can actually talk to someone, or sit with them, they often give you strength and support that’s very different from what you can get in a simple post.